MarkTiedemann/sw-build-tools/README.md

   - **dryRun**: `false`
   - **verbose**: `{{NODE_ENV != production}}`

+## Todos

+- Add links to more resources about Service Workers
+- Create webpack plugin

 ## License

 [WTFPL](http://www.wtfpl.net/) – Do What the F*ck You Want to Public License.